 - Add in the protein, and sauté for a further 5 minutes.

 - (Optional: Home-made kerisik) If you choose to make your own kerisik, toast the desiccated coconut in a pan set over medium-high heat for 5-10 minutes until golden brown, then pound or blend until it turns into a grainy paste.
-Add to the curry at the early simmer stage.
+Add to the curry during early simmer stage.

 - The rendang is best served with rice or any grain of your choice.
 It keeps well for up to 3-5 days in an airtight container in the refrigerator.